j3nny-zhang/projek/README.md

 deactivate
 ```

 Ensure all packages within requirements.txt are installed using pip.
+To verify that all required packages are installed, view the list of packages whilst in the virtual environment with ```pip list```.

 In the directory mainproject: